An aneurysm is an abnormal widening or ballooning of a part of an artery due to weakness in the wall of the blood vessel.

 Tests used to diagnose an aneurysm include:

 Treatment depends on the size and location of the aneurysm.
-Your doctor may only recommend regular check-ups to see ifthe aneurysm is growing.
+Your doctor may only recommend regular checkups to see if the aneurysm is growing.

-Control of high blood pressure may help prevent some aneurysms.
-Following a healthy diet, getting regular exercise, and keeping your cholesterol at a healthy level may also help prevent aneurysms or their complications.
+Controlling high blood pressure may help prevent some aneurysms.
+Follow a healthy diet, get regular exercise, and keep your cholesterol at a healthy level to also help prevent aneurysms or their complications.

-Do not smoke.
-If you do, quitting will lower your risk of an aneurysm.
+DO NOT smoke.
+If you do smoke, quitting will lower your risk of an aneurysm.